Itskarajov15/WeatherDisplayApp/README.md

 ```
 dotnet run
 ```
+To open the Swagger after running the API, you can go to this page https://localhost:7279/swagger/index.html

-and to run the tests, run the command:
+To run the tests, run the command:
 ```
 dotnet test
 ```